assemblymade/meta/app/views/faq_groups/building.md

 Each product’s Core Team takes on most of the prioritization work.
 Core Team members can select a priority level for a bounty (from lowest to highest; someday, next, now, urgent).
 These priorities impact the number of App Coins assigned to a bounty, and the priority of a project is determined by the priority of the bounties within it.

-Additionally, anyone in the community can upvote a bounty, which will increase its priority and the number of App Coins assigned to it.
+Additionally, anyone in the community can value a bounty, which will affect its priority and the number of App Coins assigned to it.

 # How is product management and prioritization rewarded?